stakater/Forecastle/README.md

 ## Why name Forecastle?

 Forecastle is the section of the upper deck of a ship located at the bow forward of the foremast.
-This Forecastle will act as a control panel and show all your running applications having a particular annotation.
+This Forecastle will act as a control panel and show all your running applications having a particular annotation in Kubernetes cluster.

-## Problem
+## Problem(s)

-We would like to have a central place where we can easily look for and access our applications with user interfaces running in a cluster.
+- We would like to have a central place where we can easily look for and access our applications running on Kubernetes.
+- We would like to have a tool which can dynamically discover and list the apps running on Kubernetes.

 ## Solution

-Forecastle gives you access to a control panel where you can see your running applications and access them.
+Forecastle gives you access to a control panel where you can see your running applications and access them on Kubernetes.

 ![Screenshot](https://raw.githubusercontent.com/stakater/Forecastle/master/assets/forecastle.png)